algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 }
 ```

-##### *misc*
+##### *Miscellaneous*

-- don't use use ``using std;`` instead do ``std::`` when needed to avoid naming conflict
+- don't use ``using std;`` instead do ``std::`` when needed to avoid naming conflict.
-- always use namespace
+- always use namespace.
-- create header files for module that can work on their own
+- create header files for modules that can work on their own.
 - all classes should follow encapsulation.
-- avoid dynamic memory allocation if possible
+- avoid dynamic memory allocation if possible.
-- never have two task write to the same object to avoid race condition
+- never have two tasks writing to the same object to avoid race conditions.

 ## Key Functionality

-Those key Functionality are independents from one an other and can be developed assuming the others works.
-Each part should be worked on as their separate classes.
+Those key functionalities are independent of one another and can be developed assuming the other works. \
+Each part should be worked on as separate classes.

 ### Motion Detection

-The LSM6DS3 motion detection module can be set to send data only when detecting movement that exceed a certain threshold thanks to it's interrupt control registers.
-The accelerometer should only return a signal to the GPIO pin if the movement go past a certain threshold.
+The LSM6DS3 motion detection module can be set to send data only when detecting movement that exceeds a certain threshold thanks to its interrupt control registers.
+The accelerometer should only return a signal to the GPIO pin if the movement goes past a certain threshold.
 This way the CPU can be kept in sleep mode the rest of the time.
-The *LSM6DS3Core* class in the *Seeed Arduino LSM6DS3* library allow writing to the motion detection module's registers.
+The *LSM6DS3Core* class in the *Seeed Arduino LSM6DS3* library allows writing to the motion detection module's registers.

-##### *Organization*
+##### *Organisation*

-The class should follow this organization
+The class should follow this organisation:
 ```cpp
 class MotionDetection{
     float wakeup_threshold_;